DiscoverCornerstone Baptist Church of Fort Worth, Texas

 Reverse

-Join us as Pastor Herrell teaches on Hope
+Join us as we celebrate the advent season and Pastor Herrell teaches on what peace really means.

 Romans 12 confronts us with a challenging truth: spiritual transformation doesn't happen by accident.
 Just as someone can't get physically fit by merely holding a gym membership, we can't experience genuine life change by casually attending church once a week.
 This passage calls us beyond being spectators of spiritual things to becoming active participants in God's transformative work.
 The core message centers on presenting ourselves as living sacrifices.
 This must be a complete, comprehensive commitment where we sign over the title of our lives to God.
 This isn't about behavior modification or trying harder; it's about spirit-empowered metamorphosis.
 The same life, but with entirely new possibilities and abilities to experience God's kingdom.
 We're challenged to refuse conformity to the world's mold and instead allow the Holy Spirit to renew our minds daily.
 The beauty of this transformation is that it doesn't happen in isolation—we're called into community, where each person's spiritual gifts and growth is meant to bless everyone else.
 We belong to one another in Christ's body, and our individual surrender creates a collective witness tdemonstrating to a broken world what real human community should look like.
 This is our reasonable response to God's incredible mercy toward us.